 Asante Samuel: Interception| Wife| Drop| jr interception| College

-Asante T. Samuel Sr. (born January 6, 1981) is retired American football cornerback who played in the National Football League (NFL).
+Asante T. Samuel Sr. (born January 6, 1981) is a retired American football cornerback who played in the National Football League (NFL).

 He was raised in Fort Lauderdale, Florida after being born in Accra, Ghana.